 The church has survived to our times in very good architectural form, despite numerous fires of the town, as well as wars (in 1504, 1718, 1760, 1812 and 1945).
 In the years 1842-1845 it underwent a thorough renovation.
 Unfortunately, on its occasion, the medieval chapels surrounding the side aisles were destroyed.
 Another renovation from the 60s of the twentieth century removed early modern galleries and plasters and unveiled original vaults, servants, ancillary columns and cornices.

-The cathedral is a brick building in a monk bond, with the use of stones in the foundation.
+The church was located within the building block at the north-eastern corner of the city market.
+It is a brick building erected in a monk bond, with the use of stones in the foundation.
 A three-nave solid with a basilica layout has a separate and somewhat elongated, three side ended presbytery.
 To the west there is a four-storey, massive tower with numerous blendes on each side.
 The whole building is surrounded by a decorative frieze made of brickwork with four-leaf motifs.
 A unique and very interesting element is the beam structure inside the tower constituting the scaffolding for bells.
 On both sides of the tower there are two profiled portals with pointed arches.
 In addition, three smaller portals were placed in the walls of the side aisles.
 On their extension, from the east, the 15th century annexes were built, containing the sacristy and the porch.
 At both side aisles, turrets are also placed on a pentagonal plan with internal stairs.
 The central nave is clasped with two-stepped and presbytery with three-stepped buttresses.

 Kubicki D., Gotyckie świątynie powiatów koszalińskiego i kołobrzeskiego, Pelplin 2001.